 Links to email addresses need to display the full email address as follows:

 Note that the email address should use the full @st-andrews.ac.uk, not @st-and.ac.uk.

 Displaying the full email address allows those who do not have an email client installed on their computer to copy and paste the email address into an application such as a web browser.

 Do not obscure the email address to prevent automatic email harvesters from capturing the address.
 This can result in a poor user experience and present usability and accessibility problems.

 Redirects may also be set up on the University server so that a shorter URL can be given to a user that sends them to a much longer URL.
 In either case, redirects are temporary and need to be regularly reviewed.
-Please also refer to the URL policy.
+Please also refer to the URL policy (above).

-To request a redirect please email email@example.com.
+To request a redirect, please email email@example.com.
 The addition of redirects are at the discretion of the digital communications team.
-At least 24 hours notice should be provided when requesting a redirect.
+When requesting a redirect, you should provide at least 24 hours' notice.

 Link shortening services